ADAIX/Machine-Learning-Tutorial/references/DeepLearning.md

-# Neural networks and deep learning
+# Neural networks and deep learning references

 Here is a selection of lectures, blog posts or GitHub repositories related to deep learning.